mit-cml/workspace-multiselect/README.md

   // Bump neighbours after dragging to avoid overlapping.
   bumpNeighbours: false,

+  // Keep the fields of multiple selected same-type blocks with the same value
+  multiFieldUpdate: true,

   // Use custom icon for the multi select controls.
   multiselectIcon: {
     hideIcon: false,